Daming-W/VLArena/README.md

 Introduce the functionalities of DriveArena, how to use it, and its role within the project.
 ### Installation
-Please follow requirements folder for each environment.
-It is recommended to use one local machine for traffic simulation and two individual servers for VLM and video generative model respectively.
-For more detailed instructions, please follow DriveArene & LLaMA-Factory official repo for more details.
+Please refer to the 'requirements' folder for the environment setup.
+We recommend using a single local machine for traffic simulation and two separate servers for the VLM and video generative models, respectively, due to a CUDA version conflict.
+For more detailed instructions, please consult the official DriveArene and LLaMA-Factory repositories.

+### Running VLArena
+'''python tools/dreamer_fast_api_vlm.py --resume=ckpt/SDv1.5_mv_single_ref_nus_nup/weight-S200000
+'''python scripts/fast_api.py

 ## Acknowledgement 🙏